 FOUNDER, PRESIDENT, & CEO

-Gabby is currently a member of Crisis Text Line's Youth Advisory Council and the Real Time Academy of Short Form Arts & Sciences.
+Gabby is currently a member of Hack Harassment's Advisory Board, Crisis Text Line's Youth Advisory Council, and the Real Time Academy of Short Form Arts & Sciences.
 In 2016, she was a Global Teen Leader for Three Dot Dash, as well as a member of Harvard's Inaugural Making Caring Common Youth Advisory Board.
 In 2017, she was on 1000 Dreams Fund's Student Advisory Board and was a Shelly Cove campus rep. Gabby is also an ambassador for Clover Letter.

-She is currently a rising sophomore at Drexel University in Philadelphia, Pennsylvania, and is majoring in Music Industry.
+Gabby is a sophomore at Drexel University in Philadelphia, Pennsylvania, and is majoring in Music Industry with a concentration in Business.